Welcome to Historic Apalachicola, Florida

 Apalachicola is a close-knit community of hard-working, friendly people who enjoy the good life that thorough historical preservation, beautiful wildlife, and easy water access allow.
 Each day in our fair city begins with a brilliant sunrise reflecting off the Apalachicola Bay and ends with a red-hued sunset over miles of wildlands.
 Small town restaurants, shops, and bars offer an array of delights for citizens and visitors alike.
 A fascinating history and maritime culture, bountiful natural resources, fresh local seafood, and hardy loyal citizens create an unparalleled quality of life here in the Florida panhandle.

-City of Apalachicola is now accepting applications for a Receptionist position!
+There is a full-time Code Enforcement Officer position open!
 Please see the Human Resources page for more information.

 Read More